James Foley beheading sparks international manhunt for 'John' the British jihadist

 The video shows a man, thought to be James Foley, kneeling in front of a black-clad militant Mr Cameron, who has since resumed his holiday in Cornwall after returning to Downing Street when the video surfaced, said it seemed "increasingly likely" that the killer was a UK citizen.

-"Let's be clear what this act is - it is an act of murder, and murder without any justification," Mr Cameron told reporters in No 10.
+"Let's be clear what this act is - it is an act of murder, and murder without any justification," Mr Cameron told reporters at No 10.

 Mr Obama said "no just God" could condone the killing of Mr Foley, who was seized in Syria in 2012, and Isis would "fail" because they only wanted to destroy.